 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the WordPress Reading Settings section that affects your RSS feed is whether to display articles as full text, or a summary …
+The other setting in the WP Reading Settings section that affects your feeds is whether to display each article as full text, or a summary …

-We have created a detailed tutorial about using excerpts in WordPress Posts here:
+We have created a detailed tutorial on Post excerpts here:

 View The Content Of Your RSS Feeds

-As mentioned earlier, all you have to do to view the content of an RSS feed is to copy the feed’s URL and paste it into a feedreader, i.e. an application that can translate feeds into readable content.
+As mentioned earlier, all that’s required to view the content of an RSS feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content for humans.

-First, go to a website whose feed you want to syndicate and search for an RSS feed section …
+First, go to a website or blog and look for their RSS feed section using any of the methods described earlier …

 Next, copy the feed URL to your clipboard …